ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Indentation and Line Breaks
 ---------------------------
-Proper and consistent indentation is important in producing easy-to-read and maintainable code.
+Proper and consistent indentation is important to producing easy-to-read and maintainable code.
 In Python, use four spaces per indentation level and avoid tabs.

 Indentation should be used to:

  - Emphasize the body of a control statement, such as a loop or a select statement.
  - Emphasize the body of a conditional statement.
  - Emphasize a new scope block.
- - Add blank lines or wrapping lines.
- - Add two blank lines before and after all function and class definitions.

 .. code:: python